ebabel-games/underwater-game/README.md

 ```

 ## Production
-You could use [Digital Ocean](https://www.digitalocean.com/) to deploy this code, or any server that can run a Node.js app with socket.io
+You could use [Digital Ocean](https://m.do.co/c/f500245f6b66) to deploy this game, or any server that can run a Node.js code with socket.io

 ## Build for Production
 ```